paocela/f123dashboard/.github/instructions/db.instructions.md

 ## Database Architecture Overview

 ### Core Concept
-This database is designed to support a Formula 1 fantasy game where users can create fantasy teams and compete based on real F1 race results.
+This database is designed to support a Formula 1 fantasy game where users can insert votes and compete based on real F1 race results.
 The schema follows a normalized approach that separates race results from the drivers and teams, allowing for flexible querying and reporting.

 ### Result Tables Structure
 The database uses a modern **entry-based result system** instead of storing positions as separate columns.
 This design provides several advantages: